prebid/prebid.github.io/dev-docs/pb9-notes.md

 ## Rendering:

-This (creative)[https://github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html)] is now the preferred creative choice for Google Ad Manager users for web.
+This [creative](https://github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html) is now the preferred creative choice for Google Ad Manager users for web.
 It is created as part of the build process.
-This (legacy implementation)[https://github.com/prebid/Prebid.js/blob/8.52.0/integrationExamples/gpt/creative_rendering.html] was deleted and examples using the Prebid Universal Creative (PUC) in documentation are being ported over to (the new guidance)[https://docs.prebid.org/adops/js-dynamic-creative.html].
+This [legacy implementation](https://github.com/prebid/Prebid.js/blob/8.52.0/integrationExamples/gpt/creative_rendering.html) was deleted and examples using the Prebid Universal Creative (PUC) in documentation are being ported over to [the new guidance](https://docs.prebid.org/adops/js-dynamic-creative.html).
 Publishers also using Prebid Mobile SDK creative for apps may wish to remain on the PUC for ease of operations.

 The legacy method of trafficking native creatives has also had a deprecation warning issued.
 Publishers should prefer the Ortb2 implementation as sendTargetingKeys for native, hb_native_ASSET, will no longer be supported in a coming version.